MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 ### -Fragment
 Specifies a section inside the instance that is to be updated or retrieved for the specified operation.
-For example, to get the status of a spooler service, specify "-Fragment Status".
+For example, to get the status of a spooler service, specify the following:

+`-Fragment Status`

 ```yaml
 Type: String